galaxyproject/pulsar/docs/galaxy_conf.rst

 For Pulsar instances sitting behind a firewall a web server may be impossible.
-If the same Pulsar configuration discussed above is additionally configured with a ``message_queue_url`` of ``amqp://rabbituser:rabb8pa8sw0d@mqserver:5672//`` in ``server.ini`` the following Galaxy configuration will cause this message queue to be used for communication.
+If the same Pulsar configuration discussed above is additionally configured with a ``message_queue_url`` of ``amqp://rabbituser:rabb8pa8sw0d@mqserver:5672//`` in ``app.yml`` the following Galaxy configuration will cause this message queue to be used for communication.
 This is also likely better for large file transfers since typically your production Galaxy server will be sitting behind a high-performance proxy but not the Pulsar.